jaewoongh/thesaurused/README.md

 ===========
 A code poetry machine

-## What is it
+## What does this do?
 Thesaurused takes text file(s) and replaces possible words into synonyms/antonyms.
-Initially intended to use existing poems as input.

 ## Usage
 Basic usage: